PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

 * Send the application as an over-the-air firmware update with Pelion Device Management.
 * Flash the application over USB with MBL CLI.

-For either operation please make sure you meet the [pre-requisites](../update/update-tutorials.html) for update.
-Then follow the [application update tutorial](../update/updating-an-application.html).
-This tutorial tells you how to create the update payload package which can be used for either installation method.
+For either operation, please make sure you meet the [prerequisites](../update/update-tutorials.html) for update.
+Then, follow the [application update tutorial](../update/updating-an-application.html).
+This tutorial tells you how to create the update payload package, which you can use for either installation method.

 ## Using the application

-After installation, and after every reboot, the application runs once and writes `hello world` to the STDOUT.
+After installation and after every reboot, the application runs once and writes `hello world` to the STDOUT.
 MBL redirects the output to the log file `/var/log/app/user-sample-app-package.log`.